ahmetoguzlu/ideas/README.md

 # Ideas
 Ideas is an IOS application for users to share their ideas and for developers to be inspired.
-Any user can submit ideas of their own and up-vote existing ideas if they like it.
+Any user can submit ideas of their own.
 This app is a great tool for developers to see what people are seeking, and focus on developing what will actually be demanded.

 ## Getting Started

 ### Prerequisites
+You will need a mac to run the xCode project.

 ### Installing

-## Running Tests

-## Deployment

-## Built With
+Clone this github repository to download all the project files.

 ## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CODE_OF_CONDUCT.md first, and then read CONTRIBUTING.md for details on how to submit proper pull requests.

-## Versioning

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details